 Figure 5-1.
-2020 Annual Inspection Drawing for the Sherwood, Washington, Disposal Site
+2021 Annual Inspection Drawing for the Sherwood, Washington, Disposal Site

-Eight aerial survey quality control (QC) monuments, installed in 2019, were inspected during the 2020 inspection (PL-4).
+Eight aerial survey quality control (QC) monuments, installed in 2019, were inspected during the 2021 inspection (PL-4).
+A baseline aerial survey was conducted in October 2021.
 No maintenance needs were identified.